 MYTH: All life insurance policies are the same.

 Not true — all life insurance policies are not the same.
 And it’s important to understand the differences between the various types of life insurance in order to choose the protection that best fits your individual needs.
 While many types of life insurance exist, you can typically break it down into two main categories: term life insurance and whole life insurance (also referred to as permanent life insurance).
-Term life insurance initially offers more affordable protection for a specific period of time, while whole life insurance helps provide a strong foundation of coverage that lasts for life.
+Term life insurance has lower initial rates, while whole life insurance helps provide a strong foundation of coverage that lasts for life.
 And with life insurance, it doesn’t have to be one or the other.
 Many discover that a combination of term life insurance and whole life insurance is maybe a good option for coverage.